Codecademy/docs/content/pytorch/concepts/optimizers/adam/adam.md

 ## Common Use Cases for the Adam Optimizer

 The **Adam optimizer** is widely used in machine learning and deep learning because of its ability to converge quickly, handle noisy gradients, and work efficiently with large datasets.
-Below are some of the most common use cases where The **Adam Optimizer** is preferred over other optimizers.
+Below are some of the most common use cases where The **Adam optimizer** is preferred over other optimizers.

 ---